PDKCbus/CollegeForecastPro/RICKS_PICKS_FOOTBALL_DEPLOYMENT.md

 **Alternative - Browser-based SSH:**
 You can also use the browser-based SSH in Lightsail console by clicking "Connect using SSH" button.

+✅ **Using Lightsail Browser Terminal** - This is the easiest option!

 ### 2.2 Install Docker and Dependencies
 ```bash
 # Update system